wso2-extensions/apim-gw-connectors/kong/gateway-connector/ReadMe.md

 ## 🏗️ Kubernetes Implementation Architecture

 ### Overview
 To enable multi-gateway support for Kong in Kubernetes, we use a dedicated Kong Gateway Agent.
-This agent acts as a translator, converting abstract API definitions from a central control plane into concrete Kong configurations and deploying them to your Kubernetes cluster.

 ### Key Components